Consumer edition active

 Symptoms of Trichomoniasis

 In women, the infection usually starts with a greenish yellow, frothy, fishy-smelling discharge from the vagina.
 In some women, the discharge is slight.
 The genital area may be irritated and sore, and sexual intercourse may be painful.
 In severe cases, the genital area and surrounding skin may be inflamed, and the tissues around the vagina's opening (labia) may be swollen.
-Urination may be painful or frequent, as occurs in a bladder infection.
+Women may have a frequent urge to urinate or pain when urinating.
 Urinary and vaginal symptoms may occur alone or together.

-Most men with trichomoniasis of the urethra (the tube carries urine from the bladder out of the body) have no or only mild symptoms, but they can still infect their sex partners.
-Some men have a frothy discharge from the penis, pain during urination, and an urge to urinate frequently.
+Most men with trichomoniasis of the urethra (the tube that runs through the penis and drains urine from the bladder out of the body) have no symptoms, but some men have a frothy discharge from the penis, pain when urinating, and an urge to urinate frequently.
+Men who have no or mild symptoms can still infect their sex partners.

 Did You Know...